Daoranger/Club-Hub/README.md

     - DB_NAME (e.g. clubhub)
     - You can run the code in clubhub_create_db.sql file to create the database and tables on your local system

-- **Option 2 (preferred)**: We also host our database server online, in which case you can use the following variables (we used freemysqlhosting.net):
+- Option 2 (optional): We also host our database server online, in which case you can use the following variables (we used freemysqlhosting.net):
   - DB_HOST= sql3.freemysqlhosting.net
   - DB_USER= sql3749296
   - DB_PASSWORD= ZXRZuYlU94